jbts/RayTracer/docs/scene_file.md

 #### `spot_light: r g b x y z dx dy dz angle1 angle2`

 Adds a spot light to the scene at position `(x, y, z)` with intensity `(r, g, b)`.
 The spot light points in the direction `(dx, dy, dz)`.
 Spot lights are similar to point lights.
 They shine from a position outward and their intensity falls off with the square of the distance from their position.
 But they also shine in a particular direction, and their intensity falls off as the angle from this direction grows.
 Up until `angle1`, the intensity is not modified by the angle.
 From `angle1` to `angle2`, the intensity falls off smoothly, until at angles greater than or equal to `angle2` the intensity is 0.
 Think of a desk lamp, flashlight, or Luxo Jr. from the Pixar short.

+## Image Maps

+An image map is a filter applied to the image before it's written to the output file.
+These filters can be *tone maps*, which map from HDR colors to colors bounded between 0 and 1, or more general filters which apply special effects.

+Each of the following commands adds an image map to the list maintained by the tracer.
+Before the final image is written, each image map in the list is applied in order.
+If the image map list is empty, then the program applies an `im_basic_clamp` image map to prevent overflow.
+If you'd like your image to not even be clamped, then use the `im_nop` command to add an image map that does nothing to the image map list.

+#### `im_basic_clamp`

+Adds an image map that clamps each color component of each pixel in the image to the range `[0;1]`.
+Useful for preventing color overflow.

+If no image maps are specified in the scene file, this is the default behavior.

+#### `im_nop`

+Adds an image map that does nothing.
+Useful for preventing the default behavior of clamping.
+If you want the final image to be written without any post-processing or clamping, use this command to add a single `im_nop` image map to the scene.